Denghan History, Family Crest & Coats of Arms

 Early History of the Denghan family

-Another 139 words (10 lines of text) are included under the topic Early Denghan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Denghan research.
+Another 70 words (5 lines of text) are included under the topic Early Denghan History in all our PDF Extended History products and printed products wherever possible.

 Denghan Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Denghan has been recorded under many different variations, including Denman, Dennam and others.

 Early Notables of the Denghan family (pre 1700)